tintin10q/csai_ml_final_summary/ML_final_summary.md

 ![Roc-curve](roc-curve.png)

 **The more area under the curve the better**.
 If you had complete random guesses the lines would go directly through the middle.
 This model is better and there is a lot of area under the curve.
-More better for balanced data.
+Better for balanced data.

 ### Multiclass classification metrics